Variational theory of the tapered impedance transformer: The Optimal Lossless Impedance Transformer

 where $\mathcal{Z}(0,0)$ is determined from Eq.~(\ref{eq:Z0}), for the case $\omega_o=0$, viz.

-This is the small-reflection response for a low-pass lossless impedance transformer of optimal design defined by $g(x)$.
+As in Eq.~(\ref{eq:rho1-hp}) of the high-pass case, $\omega_c$ delineates the low-frequency and high-frequency regimes.
 From Eq.~(\ref{eq:Z}), the corresponding characteristic impedance is

-Analogous to the high-pass case, we can determine a choice for $g(x)$ by considering the asymptotic behavior of the Fourier-transform-like integral of Eq.~(\ref{eq:rho1-lp}) as $\omega\rightarrow 0$.
+As in the high-pass case, we can determine a choice for $g(x)$ by considering the asymptotic behavior of the Fourier-transform-like integral of Eq.~(\ref{eq:rho1-lp}) as $\omega\rightarrow 0$.
 Assuming $2\pi\omega\ll\omega_c$, and repeatedly integrating by parts $N$ times, we obtain

 where the last term is the expansion remainder, and we have defined

 In Appendix \ref{appendix:LowPass} we demonstrate how a $(N+3)$-degree polynomial choice for $g(x)$ can be used to eliminate terms of Eq.~(\ref{eq:expansion-lp}) to order $N-1$ in $2\pi\omega/\omega_c$.
 In this case the reflection response $\rho^{(LP)}_1(\omega,N)$ and characteristic impedance $\mathcal{Z}^{(LP)}(x,N)$ are